OpenRoberta/openroberta-lab/WedoInterpreter/README.md

-### overview

-This project should make testing of WeDo programs a lot easier.
-You can export any WeDo program (using the lab), generate interpreter code (using a Java Junit class) and run the interpreter code (using node).
-Requirements:

-* an IDE (as eclipse)
-* node is installed

-* this project is imported as maven project

-* a run-configuration for 'jsGenerated/main.js' as node application is created.
-The working directory in the run configuration is the project's base.

-### using this project

-1. use the lab to create a wedo program, export it as XML into the directory 'xmlTests', e.g. using the name 'y-assign'.
-The file 'y-assign.xml' is created.

-2. run the JUnit test class 'GenerateJsonFromSimIT' after adding 'y-assign' to the constant NAME_OF_TESTS (a run configuration is handy here).

-3. after refresh 'y-assign.json' appears.
-After formatting the operations can be inspected.

-4. in the run-configuration of 'jsGenerated/main.js' set 'y-assign' as parameter and run.
-   The operations are executed.
-Watch the console.

 ### typescript support for developing the WeDo interpreter (Eclipse)

 1. install the plugin 'TypeScript IDE' (in spite of its strange name it is a plugin).
 It includes an editor and ts compiler.
 Restart eclipse.